This Gluten Free Apple Crumb Pie is loaded with juicy apples hiding underneath a cobblestone crumble topping for a crunchy spin on apple pie.

 Some of the items linked in this post are affiliate links, meaning, at no additional cost to you, if you click through and make a purchase, I will earn a small commission.

 What is more American than apple pie?
 It's the quintessential American dessert for a reason, right?
 It's loaded with cinnamon spiced juicy apples that are tucked into a flaky pastry.
 I can't think of much better, can you?
-I LOVE my traditional gluten free apple pie recipe, which is based on my mom's "famous" apple pie that she's made since I was a kid.
+I LOVE my traditional gluten free apple pie recipe, which is based on my mom's apple pie that she's made since I was a kid.

 the ingredients you'll need to make this pie